mc.roleplayhub.com

 11. Itsbyoshi-Karakura

 Itsbyoshi is a suburban district of Karakura located southeast of the city.
-It holds the Itsbyoshi Palaces: The Saiky and Akihito estates.
+It holds the remaining Itsbyoshi Palaces: The Saiky and Akihito estates.
 The district is named after the former Itsbyoshi forest, Karakura’s haunted forest of the tale of the two sisters.
-After Karakura's 2023 earthquake, the Saiky estate replaced the Akihito Zen Garden, and the former plot of land was made into an apartment building, with the newest train station being the Itsbyoshi station.
+After Karakura's 2023 earthquake, the Saiky estate replaced the Akihito Zen Garden, and the former plot of land was made into an apartment building and became home to the newest train station, Itsbyoshi station.
 Many claim the trail behind the newest apartment block to be haunted.
 The school dormitories replaced the simple housing zones in December of 2023.
 Contrary to Business Park, older generations of affluence and wealth live within this district.

 12. Ochiba-Karakura

-Ochiba is located northeast of Karakura and contains the Ochiba forest, Shinsei Seinaru Monastery, a campsite, a parkour climbing site, Takagi Hut, and the Karakura Wildlife Sanctuary.
+Ochiba is located northeast of Karakura and contains the Ochiba forest, Karakura Church and graveyard, Shinsei Seinaru Monastery, a campsite, a parkour climbing site, Takagi Hut, Shibo Bridge, and the Karakura Wildlife Sanctuary.
 Bears and other wildlife, such as foxes, are commonly sighted.
-Tales that the Kodoma haunts the area are quite frequently told about the serene area, especially around the “bear cave”.
+Tales of the Kodoma haunting the area are frequently told about the serene area, especially around the “bear cave”.
 A wildlife sanctuary was added in 2024 as part of the preservation of Karakuran wildlife.

 Karakura's roads each received their own unique name depending on their location and buildings/facilities that are placed on the road.
-Each house/apartment has its own address following the format: "House Number".
-"Apartment Block" (If an apartment), "Road/Nearest Road", "District", Karakura.
+Each house/apartment has its own address following the format: "House Number", "Apartment Block" (If an apartment), "Road/Nearest Road", "District", Karakura.
 Example would be: House 1, Komichi Road, Motokawa, Karakura.
-The roads of Karakura are as followed:
+The roads of Karakura are as follows:

 There are 13 landmarks in the city, which are: